Updated: Jul 28

 I wanted cold hardy breeds with docile temperaments that would egg through our cold winters.
 In the end, we settled for Buff Orpington, Australorp, Dominique, Gold Laced and Silver Laced Wyandottes, and Easter Eggers.
 Our ladies are all top layers, providing us with a rainbow of eggs that only slows slightly in the winter.

 This year, we plan to complete our egg rainbow and add in Olive Eggers and Black Copper Marans.
-If you are new to the world of chicken keeping, be sure to check out our Chicken Keeping 101 page, or consider purchasing our e-book, From Egg to Eggs.
+If you are new to the world of chicken keeping, be sure to check out our Chicken Keeping 101 page.

 What breeds are on your must-have list?
 Tell us all about it in the comments below!
 And, until next time,